top of page

 The SUPER JET resting in Ios.
 She was spending her third consecutive season on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line.

-After leaving Ios, we arrived in Santorini in just an hour.
+After leaving Ios, we finally arrived in Santorini under just one hour.
 I saw some illuminated buildings in the mountains, and I realised that it was the famous village of Oia.
 We had made our way between Northern Santorini and the island of Thirassia.
-After a few minutes we had arrived in Thira, the main village, at the port Athinios, as it is called in Santorini.
+After a few minutes we had arrived in Thira (the main town of the island) at the port Athinios, as it is called in Santorini.
 It was 02:30, and we had spent exactly seven hours onboard the ship.
 The BLUE STAR PATMOS then left for Anafi.

 That's it!
 We made it!
 And Blue Star Ferries gave us a little souvenir, which was spotted at the back windshield of our car.

-As the trip came to an end, my view on the ship was still the same: the BLUE STAR PATMOS is a fantastic ferry, which has a lot to offer to passengers for many more years, and is a clear symbol of the modern fleet of the Greek coastal service.
-She moreover shows that great things can be built despite the Greek debt crisis.
-The ship also showed her company's success, reliance, maturity and good organisation skills.
+As the trip came to an end, I clearly felt that my expectations had been met.
+Indeed, the BLUE STAR PATMOS is a fantastic ferry, which has a lot to offer to passengers for many more years, and she is a clear symbol of the modern fleet of the Greek coastal service.
+She moreover shows that great ships can be built despite the Greek financial crisis, which has adversely affected the Greek ferry industry.
+She operates at very high standards on a rather demanding service, and it was not a surprise to see her earn very positive feedback during her first season on the Cyclades, as it has also been the case for the BLUE STAR DELOS since the latter first began service there back in 2011.
 I look very much forward to traveling with her again in the future, either on the Cyclades or somewhere else on the Aegean Sea.
-She will be successful in any place she goes to in Greece.
+There is no doubt that she will be successful in any place she goes to in Greece, and she will remain a major asset for her company for the years to come.